fuzhouch/gregson/README.md

 The best option for these requests, is to copy useful snippets from [Gregson](https://github.com/fuzhouch/gregson) to your code base.
-Don't worry about legal issue.
-It's completely allowed via MIT License.
+It's completely allowed by MIT License.